ggiacalone/continuous_control/Report.md

 ### Learning Algorithm

-This is an implementation of the DDQN algorithm whose respective paper is referenced in the README.md file.
+This is an implementation of the DDPG algorithm whose respective paper is referenced in the README.md file.
 I used the code from the ddqn-pendulumn project as a starting point, which is located here: https://github.com/udacity/deep-reinforcement-learning/tree/master/ddqn-pendulum.

+DDPG, is a model-free, off-policy actor-critic algorithm that uses deep neural networks as function approximinators to both  learn an action policy (the actor), and to evaluate the expected reward of that action policy (the critic).

 I modified the code to work with the Reacher environment, and began testing different model aritechture's and hyperparameters.